 The clock on the nightstand read 3:59 as I lie in bed, restless and sticky from the sweat that had moistened my nightshirt and sent me to the sink to refill my water glass.
 It was March, but the heat that choked the room and constricted my throat reminded me of Independence Day.
 Only then, it was customary to swelter on the grass, blanket to blanket, among the crowd of others waiting for the fireworks to begin; staring into the sky, convinced the bombs bursting in air were meant for us too.

 I turned onto my left side, watched as the red illuminated numbers increased by one digit then closed my eyes.
 When I opened them again, the room’s tropical air was accompanied by thick smoke.
 The fieriness was more intense than before.
 My bearings were askew as I leaped from the bed and found no floor beneath me.
 The next day’s clothes that I had laid across a chair, the dresser, and mirror were barely visible through the haze.
-I saw a reflection of a woman I vaguely recognized, hands out in front of her body, searching for a safe path to take.
+I saw the reflection of a woman I recognized vaguely, hands out in front of her body, searching for a safe path to take.

 “What’s this about?”
 I asked.
 The woman did not answer.
 She disappeared, and I heard wood crackling from somewhere inside the smoke that threatened to asphyxiate everything I had an obligation to live for.
 Without using words, muffled voices dared me to go to where my son lie helpless beyond my current reach.